jiubao/gallery/README.md

 ## Todos
 * limit zoom in / out level
 * zoom out and zoom in: should not close
-* pan accelerate
+* pan accelerate & momentum
 * gesture.on: support on an object
 * ~~remove swiper's !important~~
 * ~~gap between slides~~
 * ~~disable swiper when gesture~~
 * ~~disable gesture when swiper~~
+* pinch & pan: pending issue
 * ios / safari support
+* use js to simulate animation
 * switch to landscape
-* use js to simulate animation
 * desktop